 Popped together this gorgeous, gluten free chocolate cake last weekend.
 The recipe I used, and ever so slightly adapted to make it gluten free, was listed as a ‘Birthday cake’ in Nigella Lawson’s book How To Eat.
-I love this book so much – Nigella’s writing style is awesome (since writing my own blog I really look at the finer detail of publications – not to copy but to admire).
-How To Eat is a recipe book that not only makes you want to get in the kitchen and bake/cook, but it can also sit beside your bed for a bit of joyful night time reading.
-Beware though, it may just want to make you sneak back down to your kitchen and start up a batch bake!
+I love this book so much.
+Nigella’s writing style is awesome and since writing my own blog I really look at the finer detail of publications….not to copy, but to admire.
+How To Eat is a recipe book that not only makes you want to get in the kitchen and bake/cook, but it is also the perfect book to have beside your bed, to pick up for a little joyful night time reading.
+Beware though, it may just want to make you sneak back down into your kitchen and crack on with a batch bake!

 One of the main reasons why it can be so hard to pinpoint a coeliac disease diagnosis, is that there are apparently over 200 known symptoms for this serious autoimmune condition.
 Also, to achieve an accurate test result for coeliac you have to be including gluten within your diet six weeks prior to being tested (blood test and endoscopy).